dbhynds/wp-cleansuite/README.md

 ### CleanTheme

 This is the base theme that includes commonly-used functions employed regardless of the theme.
+It is strongly advised to not modify this theme.

 ### CleanTheme Child